-The US and Iran signed an initial agreement to end hostilities, ease sanctions, and reopen the Strait of Hormuz, with a 60-day clock to negotiate a final nuclear deal.
-President Trump left the door open to resume strikes if talks collapse.
+The United States and Iran signed an initial agreement to end hostilities, ease sanctions, and reopen the Strait of Hormuz, with a 60-day clock to negotiate a final deal on Iran's nuclear program.
+President Trump left the door open to resume military action if talks collapse.
+The deal is preliminary — not a treaty — and significant uncertainty remains about whether the nuclear talks will succeed.

 Source: original report ↗